d-dof/survey_in_m2/survey_in_m2.md

 <a name="alfeld2016data"> </a>[56] Scott Alfeld, Xiaojin Zhu, and Paul Barford.
 Data poisoning attacks against autoregressive models.
 In *Thirtieth AAAI Conference on Artificial Intelligence*, 2016.

 <a name="mei2015using"> </a>[57] Shike Mei and Xiaojin Zhu.
 Using machine teaching to identify optimal training-set attacks on machine learners.
 In *Twenty-Ninth AAAI Conference on Artificial Intelligence*, 2015.

+<a name="huggins2016coresets"> </a>[58] Jonathan Huggins, Trevor Campbell, and Tamara Broderick.
+Coresets for scalable bayesian logistic regression.
+In *Advances in Neural Information Processing Systems*, pages 4080–4088, 2016.